Exceptional historical sites in Languedoc France

 - Pont du Gard - this extraordinary Roman aqueduct located just north of Nimes is one of 6 UNESCO World Heritage Site located in the South of France.
 Complete with an excellent visitors centre and Mediterranean garden, the Pont du Gard, is a special place to visit in France.

-- Oppidum d'Enserune - once the site of an important Roman fort and villa, recent archeological excavations have revealed remnants from a Gaul settlement pre-dating the arrival of the Romans.
+- Oppidum d'Enserune - once the site of an important Roman fort and villa, recent archaeological excavations have revealed remnants from a Gaul settlement pre-dating the arrival of the Romans.
 The site offers a superb view over the Bassin de Montady - a wagon wheel pattern of fields - which it is believed was originally salt production site.

 - Noilly Prat - this famous Southern France dry vermouth is the key ingredient for a Martini drink and has been produced in the coastal town of Marseillan for over 200 years.
 The tour of the former Noilly Prat distillery also includes a visit to the famous Cocktail bar where you can blend your own cocktail.